somasis/www.somas.is/index.md

 ## Projects

+My main open source project for... a few years, has been an attempt to make my own distribution, [Mutiny](https://mutiny.zone).
+It's been mostly a passion project so far, involving a lot of conceptual planning and architecturing.
+If you find the ideas behind it interesting though, please get in touch on [#mutiny@irc.freenode.net](ircs://irc.freenode.net/mutiny).

 - I run a few web services for personal and public use...
     - [pickle.zone](https://pickle.zone), a [Mastodon](https://joinmastodon.org/) instance
     - [searx.somas.is](https://searx.somas.is), a [searX](https://asciimoo.github.io/searx/) instance